 In the end, the justices have a tough decision based on the interpretation of “appropriate equitable relief”.
 Due to the fact that Montanile’s lawyer disbursed the funds while also in a legal battle with the insurance plan, it could also be seen as the fault of the attorney.
 Either way, this is a problem that you would never experience with Dolman lawyers.

-At Dolman Law Group, the client will experience the Dolman Law Difference — the commitment to personal service and accessibility.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, the client will experience the Dolman Law Difference — the commitment to personal service and accessibility.
 All injury claims are handled by one of our lawyers, every client will get the personal cell phone number and email of the attorney handling their case, legal work is only produced and processed by members of the Florida Bar, we only focus on both injury and insurance related claims — never representing an insurance company.
 We hold our standards very high and we hope that you consider our experienced and personable attorneys for representation.
 Call (727) 451-6900 today.

 800 North Belcher Road